Hidden Figures

 The inciting incident occurs at 13 minutes when Al Harrison urgently needs a mathematician for the Space Task Group to calculate John Glenn's orbital trajectories.
 Katherine is selected, pulled from the colored computers pool - an unexpected opportunity to prove herself at the highest level..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Katherine actively chooses to assert her value by correcting the math on the chalkboard in front of the entire team, despite the risk.
+This illustrates the protagonist's commitment to Katherine actively chooses to assert her value by correcting the math on the chalkboard in front of the entire team, despite the risk.
 Dorothy decides to learn Fortran programming for the IBM.
 Mary chooses to petition the court for permission to attend night classes at the all-white school., moving from reaction to action.

 The Collapse moment at 93 minutes (73% through) represents the emotional nadir.
 Here, Katherine is barred from the critical John Glenn briefing room - "There is no protocol for a woman attending these meetings."
 Despite her essential calculations, she's literally locked out.
 Her expertise is needed but she's denied access.
-The dream of equal recognition seems dead., illustrates the protagonist at their lowest point.
+The dream of equal recognition seems dead., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 100 minutes initiates the final act resolution at 79% of the runtime.
 Al Harrison takes the "Colored Only" sign off the coffee pot and brings Katherine into the briefing.
 "Her work is accurate - I need her to check the numbers."
 Synthesis of her proven excellence with institutional authority.
 Katherine realizes her work speaks louder than prejudice when the stakes are high enough., demonstrating the transformation achieved throughout the journey.